Are you looking for different types of humor to add a little wow! to your writing?

 4. Toilet Humor

-Also called body humor, toilet humor provides an easy subject for jokes.
+Also called body bathroom, toilet humor provides an easy subject for jokes.
 Fart jokes in particular are a favorite of young boys.

 The children’s book series Captain Underpants uses a lot of toilet humor to entertain its target audience.